Introduction to Gold Prospecting in Arizona

 - Best season: After winter rains or summer monsoons

 Pro Tip: The gold in this wash tends to be found on or near bedrock—bring tools to move larger rocks and dig down to potential pay layers.
+A small pry bar and plastic scoop (check out any basic gold prospecting hand tool kit) go a long way here.

 15. Date Creek Mountains, Yavapai County